Stranger6667/pyanyapi/README.rst

     >>> api.p
     Pcontent

-It use combination of XPath queries and PostgreSQL-based JSON lookups.
+It uses combination of XPath queries and PostgreSQL-based JSON lookups.
 Custom queries execution is also available:

 .. code:: python